 “Thanks to Avanti, I've started building my life worth living.
 Thanks for helping me when I was lost and showing me how to be brave and for saving my life.”—Anonymous program participant

-Avanti Center for Girls offers a continuum of shelter, evaluation and residential treatment services.
-Avanti uses Dialectical Behavior Therapy (DBT) to treat adolescent girls, ages 13-18, experiencing mental health crisis.
+Avanti offers a continuum of shelter, evaluation and residential treatment services.
+Avanti uses Dialectical Behavior Therapy (DBT) to treat adolescents, ages 13-18, experiencing mental health crisis.
 Diagnoses include depression, anxiety, post-traumatic stress and emerging personality disorders which often present as self-injurious behavior and frequent hospitalizations for suicidal ideation and attempts.
 Family involvement is incorporated into all stages of treatment.

 "I have been fighting for your life since the day you were born, and now it feels like I am not fighting for your life alone."

-—Quote from an Avanti Center for Girls parent, during a discharge meeting with her daughter.
+—Quote from an Avanti parent, during a discharge meeting with her daughter.

 If you are interested in placing your child or client at Avanti, please complete the referral form, include the requested clinical information as described in the referral packet and send to Melody Rossiter.
 All referrals are screened by Avanti's Program Director for appropriate fit.